glenn113/Assignment-2/README.md

 Unlike many other people I have come across, my cultural background is somewhat... vanilla.
 Both my parents and grandparents, even my great-grandparents were all born and raised in Australia.
 As far as I know, I have loose ancestral connections to some European countries.
 These include Sweden, Ireland, England and possibly others which apparently my great, great, great, great...? grandparents came from.
 I found this quite interesting and surprising when I found out this information because I didn't know of my background up until learning this.
 A major hobby I enjoy in my spare time is PC computer gaming.
 I have had some overly fun experiences while playing vast genres of online multiplayer games with friends.
 I have grown up with PC games since my pre-teens and used it as a great way to cure my boredom.
 My education to date is I have completed up to Year 12.
 The high school I went to was Westbourne Grammar School located out Hoppers Crossing way.

+Glenn Roberts-I’m Glenn Roberts my student number is 3721547 and email s3721547@student.rmit.edu.au and I am from Melbourne.
+I believe in a balanced lifestyle.
+I play videogames and watch TV shows but I also try to exercise when I can whether that be going to the gym or running around the block.
+I also believe in the saying “healthy body healthy mind” in addition I also watch what I eat to try and live a healthy lifestyle.
+My fun fact is that I am a black belt in taekwondo, not many people expect that.

 <b><i>Team Profile</i></b>

 <i>Jesse</i>